Data security audit checklist

 9. Document Findings and Recommendations

-- Compile a comprehensive report detailing the audit findings.
+• Compile a detailed report of the audit findings.

 11. Monitor Progress and Follow-up